kamransafi/Grace/README.md

 -   so we are all doing the same thing, make sure that you are actually selecting the locations for a day corresponding to a date.
 E.g.: in `lubridate::round_date()` the changing point is not 12AM, but 12PM.
 So one "day" goes from 12PM to 11:59AM of the next date.
 Using `lubridate::floor_date()` the actual date is a "day".

 #### Overview of functions for summary/reference tables

 - `referenceTableStudies()`: get a reference table with 1 line per individual.
 I.e. loop around all individulas and rbind result.
 Large table can be used e.g. to find duplicated individuals across studies, add colum with info why individuals got removed from analysis.
+Individuals with multiple tags/deployments are kept in one lines and the different tag IDs/deployment IDs separated by a "|".
+Gaps between deployments will be dealt with and filtered out at a later stage as all metrics will be calculated per day and associated to the number of locations.
 (Anne)

-- `referenceTable_Indivuduals()`: gives one table per individual.
+- `referenceTable_Individuals()`: gives one table per individual.
 This table can be used to filter out days with "to few" locations, etc. Saves table as "RefTableIndiv_MBid_indiv.loc.ident.RData", object contained is called `RefTableIndiv`.
 (Anne)

 - `duplicatedIndividualsAcrossStudies.R`: not a function, but a script that aims to find individuals that are duplicated in two or more studies, and then keeping the one with most gps fixes.
 (Anne)

 #### Overview of functions for movement metrics

 - `cumulativeDist()`: calculates sum of all step lenghts per day, saves table per individual called "cumDistDay_MBid_indiv.name.RData", object contained is called `cumDistDay`.
 (Anne)

 - `maxNetDisp()`: calculates the maximum distance between any 2 locations per day, saves table per individual called "maxNetDisplDay_MBid_indiv.name.RData", object contained is called `maxNetDisplDay`.
 (Anne)

 - cumDistDay/maxNetDisplDay ~ 1 => migratory day, cut-off value to be determined, not a function, just so idea does not get lost.
 (Anne & Martina)
 - daily motion variance - in the doings (Anne)
 - daily UD (and size) - in the doings (Anne)